 Day 2: Stir the mixture again.
 Anyone who didn’t get to make a Christmas wish yesterday can have a go now.
 Grease your pudding basins and pack tightly with the mixture.
 I don’t recommend adding a lucky bean or a coin because it’s a choking hazard but even the Health and Safety Executive would disagree with me.
 I leave it up to you!

 Cover the pudding with greased greaseproof paper.
 Cover this with the lid or if your bowl has no lid then tie on some silver foil with string.
 Place in your steamer with a long band of folded foil under it to help you lift it out.
 Steam each one-pint pudding for 5 hours.
 Steam a two-pint pudding for 8 hours.
 If you have a one-and-a-half pint pudding then steam it for 7 hours.
 It will expand a bit; it always pushes the lid off my steamer so put a layer of foil under the lid.
 When the time is up, take out and leave to cool.
 Store in a cool place.

 On Christmas day: Steam a one pint pudding for 2 hours.
 Steam a 2 pint pudding for 3 hours.
 Turn out onto a hot dish for serving.

-We love this Christmas pudding served with Mrs Hanrahan’s sauce.
+We love this Christmas pudding served with the creamy and alcoholic Mrs Hanrahan’s sauce.